duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 compiling programs against that shared library.  [#]_

-In case several development versions of a library exist, you may need to use ``dpkg``'s Conflicts mechanism (see `section\_title <#s-conflicts>`__) to ensure that the user only installs one development version at a time (as different development versions are likely to have the same header files in them, which would cause a filename clash if both were unpacked).
+In case several development versions of a library exist, you may need to use ``dpkg``'s Conflicts mechanism (see :ref:`s-conflicts`) to ensure that the user only installs one development version at a time (as different development versions are likely to have the same header files in them, which would cause a filename clash if both were unpacked).

 The development package should contain a symlink for the associated shared library without a version number.
 For example, the libgdbm-dev